 Small Groups, Business and Non Profit

-Small businesses and nonprofits that either have a small group plan (50 or less eligible employees) or would like to create small group plan can use Covered California’s Small Business Health Options Program (SHOP).
+Small businesses and nonprofits that either have a small group plan (100 or less eligible employees) or would like to create small group plan can use Covered California for Small Business.
 There is no requirement for small businesses to offer health insurance to their employees.
 A small business with an existing small group plan can dissolve it and let the employees purchase individual and family insurance through either Covered California, where they might be eligible for a subsidy, or an independent health insurance agent.
 There are no penalties levied on small business for not offering health insurance.

 Small group eligibility

-- Small businesses with less than 50 full time equivalent employees are eligible to participate in SHOP
+- Small businesses with less than 100 full time equivalent employees are eligible to participate in Covered California for Small Business.

 - Small businesses with 25 or fewer full time equivalent employees are eligible for tax credits on the employer contribution to the employee’s health insurance premium.